-In looking at the District's general and special funds revenues, apportionment revenues (State, student fees, and local property taxes) make up the lion's share of revenues.
-Approximately \$3.3 million of State funding was cut in 2009-2010 and another \$2.9 million was cut in 2010-2011.
-Student fees have been increased, but not enough to offset the overall cut.
-Apportionment revenues continue to represent 95 percent of the general fund revenue sources.
-Going into 2011-2012, the State will likely start with a significant budget deficit in the range \$13.7 billion, although there is discussion about augmenting revenues with a voter approved tax package.
-Absent revenue augmentation, it is unlikely that California community colleges funding will begin to see restoration until the economy begins to show sustainable improvement.
+In looking at MPC's general and special funds revenues, apportionment revenues (State, student fees, and local property taxes) make up the lion's share of revenues.
+Approximately \$3.3 million of State funding was cut in 2009-2010 and another \$2.9 million was cut in 2011-2012.
+Over the same period, student fees have been increased from \$26 to \$46 per unit, but not enough to offset the overall reduction in revenue.
+State cuts have primarily taken the form of "workload reductions" resulting in lower apportionment and FTES caps.
+Apportionment revenues continue to represent 95 percent of the General Fund revenue sources.
+Going into budget year 2013-2014, the State will likely start with a significantly reduced deficit (\$2 billion), down considerably from the prior year of \$16 billion primarily due to Proposition 30 revenues and a slowly improving economy.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (REQUIRED SUPPLEMENTARY INFORMATION) JUNE 30, 2011 AND 2010
+MANAGEMENT'S DISCUSSION AND ANALYSIS (REQUIRED SUPPLEMENTARY INFORMATION) JUNE 30, 2012 AND 2011

-Costs for employees represent 79 percent (\$37.5 million) of Total Expenses in the General and Special Revenue Funds.
+Costs for employees represent 79.3 percent or \$36.03 million of total expenses in the General and Special Revenue Funds.
 These expenses include academic and classified salaries, and employee benefits.